icaew-digital-archive/handbook/docs/user-guides/preservica/preservica-overview.md

 Preservica contains public and restricted collections.
 To view the restricted collections you must first ensure that you are logged in at the access portal - [https://icaew.access.preservica.com/](https://icaew.access.preservica.com/)

-A username and password can be provided on request from the Digital Archive Manager / Digital Archive Assistant.
+A username and password can be provided on request from the Digital Archive Manager / Digital Archivist.

 ## Collections overview